 🔑Know our resources, know your experts and build a receptive culture of change around them

-Henrik loves technology, but his passion is people and the stories they share.
+Henrik loves technology, but his real passion is people and the stories they share.
 Through Ardoq, he collaborates with experts from all over the world & is currently focused on building the Ardoq story in the UK.
 When he’s not solving challenges for companies, he interviews brilliant people for his Norwegian podcast EXPresso which showcases healthier and inspiring role models.